The Art of Joy: Development

-A few years later he sent some copies to the Frankfurt Book Fair, where the novel was noticed by the German editor Waltraud Schwarze.
+A few years later, Pellegrino sent some copies to the Frankfurt Book Fair, where the novel was noticed by the German editor Waltraud Schwarze.
 Believing it to be a forgotten masterpiece he arranged for it to be published in Germany in two parts, In den Himmel stürzen (2005) and Die Signora (2006.
 A complete German edition was published in 2013 with the title Die Unvorhersehbarkeit der Liebe.
 Schwarze also bought it to the attention of his colleague Viviane Hamy, then a student in France of Robert Laffont.
 Hamy passed it on translator Nathalie Castagné who after reading on the first few pages decided that it needed to be published in French.
 Over the summer, as she worked on translating it Castagné was so enthusiast that she sent the completed pages chapter by chapter, to her publishing house.
 The result was published French in 2005 with the title L'art de la joie.
 In France it achieved enormous success with 300,000 copies sold in hardback by 2013.

-The response in Germany and France encouraged the Italian publishing house of Einaudi to launch the novel in Italy by publishing a full edition in 2008, which was complemented by a edition published by Mondadori in 2009.

-In 2013 Anne Milano Appel translated the novel into English and it was published by Farrar, Straus and Giroux with the title The Art of Joy.
+The response in Germany and France encouraged the Italian publishing house of Einaudi to launch the novel in Italy by publishing a full edition in 2008, which was complemented by an edition published by Mondadori in 2009.
+In 2013, Anne Milano Appel translated the novel into English and it was published by Farrar, Straus and Giroux with the title The Art of Joy.

 Reception

 The novel received mixed reviews.
 Emily Cooke writing for The New Yorker called the novel "too long, often awkward, sometimes tedious" and yet praised the "book’s crudeness [as] exactly its strength".
 Kirkus Reviews called the novel "long and sometimes slow moving" while also noting that "the book has considerable merit".

-The Daily Beast criticized it as a book "that just isn’t ready to see the light of day."
+The Daily Beast criticized it as a book "that just isn’t ready to see the light of day".